 As mentioned, having the proper marketing software in place for your business is paramount to gain real-time data access (not “near-real-time,” which some martech platforms offer and, bottom line, is not equivalent to real-time data).

 Not all martech is created equal.
-In fact, many platforms don’t offer the requisite identity resolution functionality necessary to automatically update customers’ profiles in real time and, right after, make that data accessible to marketers for activation in lightning-quick fashion.
+In fact, many tools don’t offer the requisite identity resolution functionality necessary to automatically update customers’ profiles in real time and make that data accessible to marketers for activation in lightning-quick fashion.

 What’s more, not all solutions offer real-time analytics built in to efficiently scrutinize said data and determine what’s helpful and what isn’t marketing-wise.